Birmingham–Shuttlesworth International Airport: Terminal and concourses

-BHM currently has one new terminal building with three new concourses, which opened on March 13, 2013 (Concourses A, B) and on August 14, 2014 (Concourse C).
+BHM has one terminal building with three concourses, which opened on March 13, 2013 (Concourses A, B) and on August 14, 2014 (Concourse C).
 The landside terminal (the area before the security threshold) has two levels.
 The upper level has ticketing and check-in facilities, a business center, and a large function room.
 The lower level has baggage claim facilities, airline baggage offices, airport operations offices, and meeting rooms available for use.
 The airport has its own police force with offices on the lower level of the terminal.
 There are vending machines and ATMs throughout both levels, pre-security.

 Terminal A referred to the former 1962 terminal, which was still in use as office space until it was closed in 2011.
 The former Concourse B was closed in June 2011 and demolished alongside Terminal A for the first phase of the terminal modernization project to make way for two new concourses, A and B, which opened on March 13, 2013.
-Concourse C was closed on March 13, 2013 upon completion of Concourses A and B. Concourse C was not demolished, but was completely gutted and structurally modified, removing the rotunda at the end of the old concourse and changing the structure to make a rectangle shape with the same width from end to end.
+Concourse C was closed on March 13, 2013, upon completion of Concourses A and B. Concourse C was not demolished, but was completely gutted and structurally modified, removing the rotunda at the end of the old concourse and changing the structure to make a rectangle shape with the same width from end to end.
 It then underwent an intensive remodel covering all aspects of the concourse, culminating in the opening of the concourse to flights on August 14, 2014.

 There is a rental car facility in an annex on the ground floor of the parking deck.
 Eight rental car companies are housed within this facility.
 The airport offers a parking deck with over 5000 spaces available for hourly and daily parking.
 A remote lot is available for long term parking, with over 700 spaces.
 A shuttle runs between the terminal and the remote lot continuously throughout the day.
 There is a free cell phone waiting lot with a digital flight display for people waiting on arriving passengers.

 Beginning in December 2015, Birmingham-Jefferson County Transit Authority introduced two new express Airport Shuttle routes from downtown Birmingham hotels directly to the terminal.
 The shuttle routes operate hourly on Mondays through Saturdays and the fare is $5.00.